orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-History: The initial side of the perceived non-trivial temporal directionality.
-Relying on some non-trivial consistency (; temporal invariance), in order to tell the story (; or be able to recover parts) of that initial side.

----

 Read: [General Intelligence Requires Rethinking Exploration (2022)](2211.07819.pdf) Aleatoric uncertainty / Epistemic uncertainty / Irreducible uncertainty ; explore these? ; or perhaps both are already captured in the vagueness of the 'conceptual uncertainty' idea.

 ---